What Sort of Course Suits You?

 For each module, you submit an essay and, at the end of the semester, sit a written examination.
 For some modules a journal of exercises is also required.

-Our courses are validated and our degrees awarded by the Institute of Technology Tallaght, which has delegated authority from Quality and Qualifications Ireland to confer these awards.
+Our courses are validated and our degrees awarded by Technological University Dublin, which has delegated authority from Quality and Qualifications Ireland to confer these awards.

 We are delighted to announce a second two year postgraduate course this autumn, Master of Arts in Aquinas Studies, find out more here.
 Our Master of Arts in Biblical Studies is currently half way through its two year cycle find out more here.